-Training your house rabbit can be easy, as (just like dogs) rabbits do learn quickly what the do’s & don’ts are.
+Training your house rabbit can be easy.
+Just like dogs, rabbits do learn quickly what the do’s & don’ts are.
 Follow our simple tips below & always be patient.
-Every rabbit is different & for some, it may take time.
-Please always remember that most of the time your bunnies behaviour is natural behaviour to them, so never shout at your rabbit.
+Every rabbit is different & for some it may take more time.
+Please always remember that most of the time your bunny’s behaviour is natural behaviour to them, so never shout at your rabbit.
 You need to try and teach them in a firm, calm collective way and not stress them out & remember to praise them when they are good.

-You will need to makes sure your bunny is safe at all times.
-Remove anything out of reach that could be of danger to your bunny, like house plants or glass ornaments etc. Make sure all electrical wiring is safely covered with plastic tubing.
-If you have any reclining furniture, make sure your bunny cannot get near them and make sure they cannot get stuck in any small gaps around the house.
+You will need to make sure your bunny is safe at all times.
+Remove anything out of reach that could be of danger to your bunny, like house plants or glass ornaments, etc. Make sure all electrical wiring is safely covered with plastic tubing.
+If you have any reclining furniture make sure your bunny cannot get near them and make sure they cannot get stuck in any small gaps around the house.

-When teaching them ‘No’ you can clap your hands (not too loudly) and say ‘no’ quite loudly and firmly, don’t shout though.
-You can also use a bell or rattle gently also to get their attention.
+When teaching them ‘no’ you can clap your hands (not too loudly) and say ‘no’ quite loudly and firmly but don’t shout.
+You can also use a bell or anything that makes a noise, to alert them and get their attention.

 It really helps to keep saying their name a lot when training them.